blazium-engine/blazium-docs/contributing/development/compiling/optimizing_for_size.rst

 This tutorial aims to give an overview on different methods to create a smaller binary.
-Before continuing, it is recommended to read the previous tutorials on compiling Godot for each platform.
+Before continuing, it is recommended to read the previous tutorials on compiling Blazium for each platform.

 The options below are listed from the most important (greatest size savings) to the least important (lowest size savings).